Are you frustrated with low results from your content marketing campaign despite the best content creation and research?

 However, not all KPIs will suit your business.
 There are around 20 KPIs for content marketing alone, but only a few would be most relevant for you.
 This makes finding and implementing the correct KPIs tricky for the marketing team.

 So, this blog will start from the basics of KPIs and move on to the top 17 content marketing KPIs that you must check out.
-It will also help you choose what KPIs you should focus on and offer some key implementation tips.
+It will also help you choose the best marketing KPIs you should focus on and offer some key implementation tips.

 Let’s get started!